 My iPhone is water damaged

 Ah, the classic "I dropped my phone in the toilet/a lake/my soup/a fish tank/the river Styx" issue.
-Unless it's a water-resistant iPhone 7, water damage can seriously affect your phone, and you risk killing it entirely.
+Unless it's a water-resistant iPhone 7, iPhone 8, or iPhone X, water damage can seriously affect your phone, and you risk killing it entirely.

 First off, don't plug in your phone or use it in any way - switch it off instead.
 Then, stick it in a bag of rice or silica gel sachets to try and draw the moisture out.
 After it's been chilling in there for a day or two, it should be safe to switch it on and see how it's doing.

 Nothing?
 Still dodgy?
 Working weirdly?
 You'll need to send it off for repairs - which may be expensive - or get a new phone - which is definitely expensive.